ropensci/rfishbase/inst/doc/rfishbase/rfishbase.md

 directory (note that "." can be used to indicate the current working directory) with the current date.
 The most recent copy of the data in the specified path can be loaded with the `loadCache()` function.
-If no cached set is found, `rfishbase` will load thie copy originally included in the package.
+If no cached set is found, `rfishbase` will load the copy originally included in the package.